A Colonoscopy is a test recommended by your doctor to detect changes or abnormalities in the colon and rectum.

 Procedures is considered negative or normal if no abnormalities are present inside of the colon.
 Usually on this cases physician may recommend repeat colonoscopy in 10 years.

-A colonoscopy is considered positive if the doctor finds any polyps or abnormal tissue in the colon (inflammation or lesions).
+A colonoscopy is considered positive if Dr. Maher finds any polyps or abnormal tissue in the colon (inflammation or lesions).

 How to Prepare

-Prior your colonoscopy, you will need to prepare your colon.
+Prior your colonoscopy in Katy, you will need to prepare your colon.
 Any residue in your colon may compromise the outcome of the test, reason why is crucial that patients prepare properly.
 Instructions that patients' needs to follow:

 - Diet restrictions two days prior colonoscopy